 Botox only has an effect on “dynamic” wrinkles described above.
 These wrinkles form on the upper third of the face.
 If you don’t believe that, try frowning or squinting and feel which muscles engage.
-Botox is effective on crow’s feet, the 11s, and forehead wrinkles.
+Botox is effective on the following areas:

 What Can I Expect During a Botox Session?

 You’ve probably heard the term “lunchtime procedure.”
 That’s what a Botox session is — you can have it done during lunch and return to work immediately after.
 A Botox session only takes from 15 to 20 minutes, and there isn’t any downtime.
 The needle used is so tiny that most patients don’t request any topical numbing agent.